Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 # Manage the tasks

 A task is an activity that needs to be completed by a responsible user.
-Tasks are defined and configured in the *Process Orchestration* (*Workflows*) module.
+Tasks are defined and configured in the *Process Orchestration* module.

 [comment]: <> (Evtl.
 Link auf Workflows)

+Most tasks are created automatically by modules, such as *Omni-Channel* or *Process Orchestration*, for example, when a process fails.
+Tasks can also be added during the handling of processes in the *Process Orchestration* module, for instance, for manual clearance of suspicious orders or approving refunds.
+Tasks are related to an event, which can be assigned by default to a user as well as a user group.
+Many events are created automatically when installing a module or plugin, but you can also define your own events in the *Tasks* module.
+For detailed information, see [Manage the events](./01_ManageEvents.md).

 The *Tasks* menu entry in the *Tasks* module displays all tasks created in your system.
 You can assign a task to a specific user, filter tasks by different criteria, mark a task as done, or reopen a closed task.